adyan1025/adyan1025/README.md

 # 💫 About Me:
 Hi!
 My name is Adyan Chowdhury.
-I am a Bengali American who is currently studying Computer Science at Temple University's College of Science and Technology.
+I am a student currently studying Computer Science at Temple University's College of Science and Technology.

 ## 🌐 Socials: